What We Do: We Create Economic Opportunities

 Research shows that 93% of travelers create long-lasting, fond memories based on their experiences with an area’s food and beverage.
 The distinctive local food and beverage products, culinary history and hospitality are the foundation of an area’s character, and that's what attracts both visitors and locals.

-The World Food Travel Association (WFTA) creates economic opportunities where food and beverage meet travel and hospitality.
+The Mission of the World Food Travel Association (WFTA) is to create economic opportunities where food and beverage meet travel and hospitality.
 Our education, training, research, events and networking opportunities help trade professionals and organizations to leverage an area’s food and beverage to help create a strong sense of place.
 This increases visitor arrivals; brand equity; and export demand for an area's food and beverage products.

 Where We Came From: Our History

 The Association has always been at the forefront of education, research and trendspotting in the world's food and beverage tourism industry.
-In its first 10 years,, the Association hosted international conferences (2004, 2005, 2010) and regional USA seminars (2006, 2007, 2008).
+In its first 10 years, the Association hosted international conferences (2004, 2005, 2010, 2013, 2017) and regional USA seminars and conferences (2006, 2007, 2008, 2013, 2104, 2015, 2016).
 The Association also conducted the world's first global study about food travelers in 2007, which was updated and expanded in 2010, 2013 and 2016.
 In 2006, the original white paper from 2001 was updated and turned into a book, also called Culinary Tourism: The Hidden Harvest.
 Then in 2014, the Association published Have Fork Will Travel, a handbook for industry professionals that details over 50 interrelated components of our industry, and helps all kinds of professionals to understand what food and beverage tourism is, and how to benefit from participating in our industry.

 Over the years, our Association has grown in its membership, scope of activities, and visibility.
 Today, we shepherd a community of nearly 50,000 professionals in 139 countries.
 We engage in four primary areas of activity, namely Education; Awards & Recognition; Research & Consulting; and Publishing.
 We are the go-to resource for writers, videographers, producers and bloggers around the world and have served many of the world’s major media outlets including the BBC, Newsweek, Business Week, CNN, Associated Press and Forbes.
 In our nearly 20 years, the World Food Travel Association has achieved leadership status and respect in food, beverage, tourism and hospitality circles world-wide.